sopra-fs22-group-16/sopra-fs22-group-16-client/README.md

 > Thanks to Lucas Pelloni and Kyrill Hux for working on the template.

 ## License
-This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-Which guarantees end users the freedoms to run, study, share and modify the software.
+This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html), which guarantees end users the freedoms to run, study, share and modify the software.